ansible-collections/amazon.aws/docs/amazon.aws.ec2_vol_module.rst

 --------
 - Creates an EBS volume and optionally attaches it to an instance.
 - If both *instance* and *name* are given and the instance has a device at the device name, then no volume is created and no attachment is made.
-- This module has a dependency on python-boto.